Mitsuyoshi Tanaka Dissertation Award in Experimental Particle Physics

 Rules & Eligibility

 Nominations will be accepted for any doctoral student studying at a college or university in North America including their study-abroad programs, for dissertation research carried out in the field of experimental particle physics.
 The work to be considered must have been accomplished as part of the requirements for a doctoral degree.
-First time nominees must pass their thesis defense between July 1, 2014 and June 30, 2015.
+First time nominees for the 2017 Award must have passed their thesis defenses between July 1, 2015 and June 30, 2016.

 A candidate may be renominated once for this Award in the year following their original nomination.
 In this case a new nomination package must be submitted to the Committee, stating that the candidate had been nominated the previous year.